 Gallery Exhibitions

-Located in the historic, 1892 Train Depot, the center features an 800 square foot gallery space with professional lighting and a high, open beamed ceiling.
+Located in the historic, 1892 Train Depot, CAC boasts an 900 square foot gallery space with professional lighting and a high, open beamed ceiling.
 Group shows, as well as solo exhibitions, presenting all media, are presented throughout the year.
+Through exhibitions at the Center, the diversity of talent that surrounds us is highlighted and recognized.
 Visit the Exhibitions page for the schedule.

 Gift Shop

-Visit the Chico Art Center in the historic train depot, built in 1892 to see the latest works of art and hand crafted gifts for under $100.
+Purchase the latest works of art and hand crafted gifts for under $100 by CAC members.
 Just one more reason to visit!
 Credit Cards accepted.

 Open Studios Art Tour